NivenT/Planet/README.md

 Once that's setup, you can run the game from the `build` folder using `./game`

 ## Alternate How to Build
 If you have issues with getting all the dependencies or don't want to install them globally, you also have the option of running the code using [docker](https://www.docker.com/community-edition).
-This has only been tested on Ubuntu, so mileage may vary.
+This has only been tested on Ubuntu (with spotty success), so mileage may vary.
 For this, you'll first get the code:

 ```bash
 git clone https://github.com/NivenT/Planet